 Trademark.
 The PRC Trademark Law, adopted in 1982 and revised in 2001, protects the proprietary rights to registered trademarks.
 The Trademark Office under the SAIC handles trademark registrations and grants a term of ten years to registered trademarks and another ten years to trademarks as requested upon expiry of the prior term.
 Trademark license agreements must be filed with the Trademark Office for record.
-We have registered "Trademark," the logo of "New Oriental" and the combination of "Trademark office and are in the process of registering additional marks, including the logo for "Pop Kids."
+We have registered "the trademarks," the logo of "New Oriental" and the combination of "the trademark is logo with the Trademark Office and are in the process of registering additional marks, including the logo for "Pop Kids."
 In addition, if a registered trademark is recognized as a well-known trademark in a specific case, the proprietary right of the trademark holder may be extended beyond the registered sphere of products and services of the trademark in such case.
 Our trademarks have been recognized as well-known trademarks in a civil action adjudicated by the Intermediate People's Court of Jilin City, Jilin Province.